E3SM-Project/polaris/docs/developers_guide/command_line.md

 ## polaris serial

-The `polaris serial` command is used to run (in sequence, as opposed to in task parallel) a test suite, test case or step  that has been set up in the current
+The `polaris serial` command is used to run (in sequence, as opposed to in task parallel) a suite, task or step  that has been set up in the current
 directory:

 ```none